CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flows-explorer.md

 ## Summary

-The Flows Explorer allows developers to view and navigate the hierarchical structure of [flows][What is a Flow?] and extend the hierarchy by creating new groups and flows.
+The Flows Explorer allows developers to browse and search the hierarchical structure of [flows][What is a Flow?] and extend the hierarchy by creating new groups and flows.

 ## Anatomy